mynameiskingsleyn/shift/README.md

     Sample output => {"error":0,"status":201,"balance":"$106.01","change":{"Hundred":1,"Five":1,"One":1,"Penny":1}}
 #   Technicality
     This project demonstrates an OOP approach to programing It also demonstrates two main advance concepts.
-TDD Pattern was not used. but testing would be implemented soon.
+TDD Pattern was not used.
       1. Service Oriented Architecture.
       2. Repository pattern.